peterconsuegra/multiple_files_by_pete/README.md

 ```

-10. Add the JS logic for multiple_file_by_pete to your _form.html.erb file.
-The size limit is in MB:
+10. Copy and paste this code at the end of the form where you have added the file fields.
+The size limit is in MB.
+For this example paste it in the file /places/_form.html.erb:

 ```ruby
 <%= render 'shared/files_by_pete_js', model: @place, size_limit: 50%>